Air Traffic Controller

 How much do air traffic controllers get paid?
 And is everyone in the room a "controller" or are there other roles too?

-Asked by tandembyke almost 12 years ago
+Asked by tandembyke over 12 years ago

 How much we got paid depended on who you asked.
 It’s probably the same story today.
 Some will say “Not nearly enough” and others will say “Too much!”
 I was always happy with my salary but never complained when I got a raise!
 Controller pay rates have changed through the years but their earning potential is still among the highest for Civil Service workers.